microsoft/TypeScript/doc/spec.md

 ## <a name="6.2"/>6.2 Function Overloads

 Function overloads allow a more accurate specification of the patterns of invocation supported by a function than is possible with a single signature.
 The compile-time processing of a call to an overloaded function chooses the best candidate overload for the particular arguments and the return type of that overload becomes the result type the function call expression.
-Thus, using overloads it is possible to statically describe the manner in which a function’s return type varies based on its arguments.
+Thus, using overloads it is possible to statically describe the manner in which a function's return type varies based on its arguments.
 Overload resolution in function calls is described further in section [4.12](#4.12).

 Function overloads are purely a compile-time construct.
 They have no impact on the emitted JavaScript and thus no run-time cost.